leopi12345/Word-Count-and-Penalty-Calc-App/README.md

 # Word Count and Penalty Calculator

-To run the app in Windows or MacOS, download and run the executable files from Build.
+To run the app in Windows or MacOS, download and run the executable files:
+- word_count_calc_mac
+- word_count_calc_win

 -----------------------------------------------------------------------------------------------------